thomascrha/textual-game-of-life/README.md

 ## todo

+- [x] add about and help dialogs.
+- [ ] make brush draggable.
-- [ ] add toggle for starting/stopping the game.
+- [x] add toggle for starting/stopping the game.
 - [ ] add a command line interface for all the options and settings.
 - [ ] make cursor black when on a white cell and white when on a black cell.
 - [ ] add a way to save/load the current state of the game.